alessandrostranieri/nn_semantic_segmentation/index.md

 Semantic segmentation can be considered as a step towards the general goal scene understanding.
 In image classification problems, the objective is to assign a label to an image, which state what is the pictured object.
 A more complicated problem can be classifying object and returning their bounding boxes.
 Semantic segmentation can be considered as a step further, where every pixel of the identified object is returned.

 It becomes obvious then how this problem is of importance in applications such as autonomous driving or landscape monitoring.
-Semantic segmentation is also used in medical imaging, where it can be used to isolate brain region, growths or cell nuclei.
+Semantic segmentation is also used in medical imaging, where it can be used to isolate brain regions, growths or cell nuclei.

 ## Objective of the project